radhikaavhad/radhikaavhad/README.md

 🎓 I'm a final-year B.Tech Computer Science student at MIT ADT University.

-🚀 Passionate about building tech solutions that make a real-world impact — from AI-based sign language translators to web platforms for government services.
+🚀 Passionate about building tech solutions that make a real-world impact — from AI-based translators to web platforms for government services.

 🤝 Active participant in hackathons, club activities, and technical fests.